Learning Color Equivariant Representations: Related Work

-Group equivariant networks have also been designed for groups acting in higher dimensions.
-For 3D rotational symmetry, ~\cite{thomas2018tensor} and \cite{esteves2019equivariant} use a spherical harmonics based representation with 3D point clouds and spherical image inputs respectively; and ~\cite{batzner20223} introduce an equivariant network for transformations of the Euclidean group in 3D.
-In \cite{finzi2020generalizing}, the authors introduce a framework for general Lie groups whose exponential map is surjective, and ~\cite{cohen2019gauge} introduces a framework for more general manifolds.
+Group convolutional networks have also been designed for groups acting in higher dimensions.
+For 3D rotational symmetry, \citet{thomas2018tensor} and \citet{esteves2019equivariant} use a spherical harmonics based representation with 3D point clouds and spherical image inputs respectively; and~\citet{batzner20223} introduce an equivariant network for transformations of the Euclidean group in 3D.
+In~\citet{finzi2020generalizing}, the authors introduce a framework for general Lie groups whose exponential map is surjective, and~\citet{cohen2019gauge} introduces a framework for more general manifolds.
 By designing for known symmetries in the task, these works provide improved interpretability, training efficiency and generalizability over conventional convolutional networks.

-Other works encourage transformation equivariance using a soft penalty term on representation dissimilarity~\cite{lenc2015understanding,gupta2023structuring}.
-These methods are separate from the group equivariant network literature, and different from what we propose.
-Our model leverages the geometric structure of hue and saturation to design a hue-saturation equivariant network bringing the benefits of group equivariant networks to perceptual transformations.
+Other group equivariance methods encourage transformation equivariance using a soft penalty term on representation dissimilarity~\citep{lenc2015understanding,gupta2023structuring}.
+These methods are separate from the group convolutional neural network literature, and different from what we propose.
+Our model leverages the geometric structure of hue, saturation and luminance to design color-equivariant networks, bringing the benefits of group-equivariant networks to perceptual transformations.

-\paragraph{Color Invariance} Several prior works attempt to mitigate the effect of color variation in image processing tasks, for example, in \cite{chong2008perception}, the authors represent images in a color space where pixel values are invariant to changes in luminance for luminance invariant image segmentation, and in \cite{pakzad2022circle}, the authors penalize changes in their latent representations due to color variation for color invariant skin lesion identification.
-While color invariance resolves the effect of color variation, color has been identified as an important cue in neural network representation learning~\cite{engilberge2017color,de2021impact} which is discordant with the goal of color invariance.
-In contrast to these approaches, our work leverages the geometric structure of hue, and saturation to construct a convolutional neural network equivariant to variations in these quantities by design.
+\textbf{Color Invariance.} Several prior works attempt to mitigate the effect of color variation in image processing tasks, for example, in~\citet{chong2008perception}, the authors represent images in a color space where pixel values are invariant to changes in luminance for luminance invariant image segmentation, and in~\citet{pakzad2022circle}, the authors penalize changes in their latent representations due to color variation for color invariant skin lesion identification.
+While color invariance resolves the effect of color variation, color has been identified as an important cue in representation learning~\citep{engilberge2017color,de2021impact} which is discordant with the goal of color invariance.
+In contrast to these approaches, our work leverages the geometric structure of hue, saturation and luminance to construct a convolutional neural network equivariant to variations in these quantities by design.